 The Fountain of Youth legend was now alive and well.
 It did not gain much traction in the United States, however, until the Spanish ceded Florida in 1819.
 Famous writers of the time such as Washington Irving then began portraying Ponce de León as hapless and vain.
 Artists also got in on the act, including Thomas Moran, who painted an oversize canvas of Ponce de León meeting with Indians.
 By the early 20th century, a statue of the explorer had been placed in the central plaza of Florida’s oldest city, St. Augustine, and a nearby tourist attraction pretended to be the actual Fountain of Youth.
 To this day, tens of thousands of visitors come every year to sample the sulfur-smelling well water.
 “It does not taste good,” said Smith, who worked there for four days in college.
 “Imagine what you would think the Fountain of Youth would taste like.
 It doesn’t taste like that.”
 Meanwhile, some grade school textbooks continue to present Ponce de León’s search for the fountain as historical fact.

-This week, Ponce de León is back in the spotlight.
-In celebration of the 500th anniversary of his landing, reenactments will take place in St. Augustine and Melbourne Beach, Florida, both of which claim to be the site where he first dropped anchor.
-There will also be a Catholic mass in St. Augustine featuring a replica of the 15th-century font used to baptize him in Spain and a mass in Melbourne Beach, along with the unveiling of more statues and a commemorative stamp.
+In 2013, Ponce de León was back in the spotlight.
+In celebration of the 500th anniversary of his landing, reenactments took place in St. Augustine and Melbourne Beach, Florida, both of which claim to be the site where he first dropped anchor.
+There was also a Catholic mass in St. Augustine featuring a replica of the 15th-century font used to baptize him in Spain and a mass in Melbourne Beach, along with the unveiling of more statues and a commemorative stamp.

 What would Ponce de León make of all this attention, not all of it positive?
 “My take on that is that no publicity is bad publicity,” Smith said.
 “He’s a household name, and maybe in the end that’s what he was looking for.”